 Our program’s mission is to create a culture of the highest level of professional behavior, commitment to excellence in patient care, medical education, scholarly activity and community service.

 We offer a welcoming and supportive environment rich in cameraderie, mentorship and opportunity.

-We train the next generation of independent physicians to become leaders in health care, research and community service.
+We train the next generation of independent physicians to become leaders in health care, research, education and community service.
 Whether you prefer the primary care pathway, aim to become a hospitalist or choose a subspecialty, our program will provide excellent opportunities for you.

 How do we do all of this?
 We partner with four major academic hospitals: Erie County Medical Center, Buffalo General Medical Center, the Buffalo VA Medical Center and Roswell Park Comprehensive Cancer Center.

 Each site provides you with a distinctive perspective, giving you indispensable opportunities to care for a diverse patient population with a multiplicity of complex and challenging diseases.

 In our residency, you’ll experience attentive mentorship.
 From day one, we’ll connect you with a faculty mentor with whom you’ll work closely for three years.
 Once you begin to consider career planning, you will also be paired with a specialty, hospitalist or primary care mentor.
 Near-peer mentorship is available through our program’s Big Brother Big Sister Program.

 Many of our faculty members conduct groundbreaking research, secure significant grants and maintain respectable publication records — and they are serious about helping you succeed.
 As a result, our residents have received accolades for oral and poster presentations of research and scholarly activities.

 Our residency also offers individualized training through our pathways for residents interested in careers in geriatrics or medical education.